 Mice can pretty much live anywhere on this planet, which makes the task much easier.

-When releasing a mouse back into the wild, it is our preference to offer a new home that offers protection and a good food source.
-We tend to go for wooded areas where with an abundance of nuts, and fruit.
+When releasing a mouse back into the wild, our preference is to offer a new home that offers protection and a good food source.
+We tend to go for wooded areas where with an abundance of nuts and fruit.
 These areas offer protection from predators and a good food source.

 How far away should you release a trapped mouse?
 You should ensure the area is over 2 miles away from your home.